 SkillsActive has officially recognised our BA (Hons) Children and Playwork as giving students the right knowledge and experience to succeed.
 Find out more.

 Your studies centre around sociological and psychological approaches to the social, emotional, physical and cognitive development of children and young people, as well as social policy related to children and families.
-You may not yet know what age range of children you would like to work with in your career, therefore this course allows you to...
+You may not yet know what age range of children you would like to work with in your career, so this course allows you to study...
 More information

 UCAS code X370